 - How to Have the Best Embarkation Day on a Cruise

 Have you visited St. Petersburg, Russia on a cruise?
-Did you take a guided tour?
+Did you take a guided tour, or did you secure your own visa?
 Let me know in the comments below!

 Liked this post?
 Pin it for later!